 Another center that places SPA squarely in the midst of political power is the Women and Politics Institute.
 Most of Washington's most prominent women have links with the institute, from Sen. Hillary Clinton to Rep. Nancy Pelosi to dozens of others.
 Targeted academic programs on women, policy, and political leadership are helping to foster the next generation of women leaders.

 SPA's proud tradition of success has put it at the threshold of an exciting new chapter in its history.
 We have an ambitious vision for the future that builds on our strengths and honors our formidable legacy.
-By magnifying the impact of faculty research, rewarding excellent teaching and preparing students for multiple paths of success, we will expand our central role in public affairs for a new generation.

 As public problems become more complex, interconnected and multigenerational, our scholars and practitioners will work together to produce research that informs today's issues and anticipates and tackles tomorrow's challenges.
 Practitioners and scholars will learn from each other and share those insights with students.
 The result will be synergy between theory and practice that has a demonstrable influence on public affairs for both national and international arenas.